hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 Each strategy handles the following aspects in a different way:
 - Populating the cache
-- How to deal with Stale and Dirty Data
+- Dealing with Stale and Dirty Data
 - Managing the interaction with the cache

 ### Cache aside (lazy loading)